-- 1. Complete copies of its audited financial reports for the past three (3) years, or such other evidence which clearly indicates its financial history, current financial strength, and capital adequacy to provide the services required in this ITN. - 2.
-Most recent SSAE 16 audit report.
+- 1. Complete copies of the Respondent's audited financial reports for the past three (3) years, or such other evidence which clearly indicates its financial history, current financial strength, and capital adequacy to provide the services required in this ITN. - 2.
+Most recent SSAE 16 or SSAE 18 audit report.
 Respondents should provide an explanation for any deficiencies noted in the audit report.
-If no SSAE 16 audit report has been completed in the preceding two years, Respondent shall provide an explanation for why no SSAE 16 audit report was prepared.
+If no such audit report has been completed in the preceding two years, Respondent shall provide an explanation for why no audit report was prepared.